 If you are looking for a program to take your writing to the next level, to help you fine-tune your craft, and gain insight into the world of publishing, explore the low-residency Master of Fine Arts in Creative Writing (Fiction).
-This a two-year, 48-credit curriculum program blending online learning with four short-term residency sessions (five days) held at our picturesque Western New England campus in the summer, and alternating winter locations elsewhere.
-The Winter 2016 residency was held in Dublin, Ireland.
+Our mentors and visiting writers have published works of literary fiction, poetry, nonfiction essays, young adult and

 Why Choose Master of Fine Arts (MFA) in Creative Writing?

 This program offers a rigorous individualized curriculum without the demands of a full-time program.
 It covers all aspects of fiction writing through intensive workshops, classes in craft, courses in special topics, manuscript consultations, and individual conferences.
-Each term begins with an intense, weeklong residency consisting of inaugural lectures on literature, craft, and language; readings by a series of noted visiting writers; and panels made up of literary agents and editors.
+Annually there are two entry points, summer (July) and winter (January), each beginning with an intense, weeklong residency consisting of inaugural lectures on literature, craft, and language; readings by a series of noted visiting writers; and panels made up of literary agents and editors.

 What Will You Study?